 6. Stress + Sleep

 Stress and high cortisol levels can make it difficult to fall + stay asleep.
 Elevated stress can lead to elevated blood sugar levels.
 Your kidneys can try to rid elevated blood sugar through the urine, leading to you needing to get up frequently throughout the night.
 Explore the root of your stress - what is causing you to feel this way and what can you do about it?
+When you uncover what is at the root then you can incorporate ways that work for you to reduce stress so you can get enough sleep and feel rested.

 Is your cortisol affecting your sleep?